 IXIASOFT CCMS Customer Case

-Énergir implemented IXIASOFT CCMS to benefit from single sourcing, reuse, and clear program templates but also now output agendas for print and evaluation grids, output procedural “checklists” used to evaluate/certify workers, reuse work instructions to create quizzes, and output SCORM packages to their LMS to provide live quizzes to trainees and trainers.
+Énergir implemented IXIASOFT CCMS to benefit from single sourcing, reuse, and clear program templates but also now output agendas for print and evaluation grids, output procedural “checklists” used to evaluate/certify workers, reuse work instructions to create quizzes, and output content to their LMS to provide live quizzes to trainees and trainers.

 “Since the ETG already had a document architecture based on maps, content references and filtering, adopting a DITA XML-based system was a natural upgrade path for us.”
 Raymond Bissonnette, Senior Training Advisor at Énergir.